Peninsula Commute: Under Southern Pacific

 Under Southern Pacific the line was double tracked in 1904, and multiple cutoffs were built over a period ending in 1910.
-The first of these, the Bayshore Cutoff, opened in 1907 and rerouted the line through a series of five tunnels built along the shoreline of San Francisco Bay.
+The first of these, the Bayshore Cutoff, opened in 1907 and rerouted the line through a series of five tunnels built along the shoreline of the San Francisco Bay Area.
 This saved approximately three miles and seventeen minutes compared to the prior route, which veered to the west around San Bruno Mountain.
 The Bayshore Cutoff also eliminated the use of helper engines to bring trains over the mountain.
 The second, the Mayfield Cutoff, opened in 1908 to provide service to western Santa Clara Valley cities such as Los Altos and Los Gatos.
-The third, the Dumbarton Cutoff, opened in 1910 and included the first bridge across San Francisco Bay, between Newark and Menlo Park, saving many miles to Oakland and Sacramento compared to the prior route through San Jose and Santa Clara.
+The third, the Dumbarton Cutoff, opened in 1910 and included the first bridge across the San Francisco Bay Area, between Newark and Menlo Park, saving many miles to Oakland and Sacramento compared to the prior route through San Jose and Santa Clara.

 The Peninsula Electric Railroad was incorporated around the same time the Dumbarton Cutoff project was launched, and it was suspected that it was controlled by Southern Pacific in preparation for a quad-track expansion, as it was laying a route parallel with the Southern Pacific.
 As envisioned in 1909 from plans for the Peninsula Electric, SP announced that it would investigate the electrification of its Peninsula Commute line in September 1921, promising better and more frequent service.
 Just a few days later, SP cited excessive post-war inflation, taxation, and competition from publicly funded highways as factors making electrification neither "practicable or desirable".
 Similarly, plans to eliminate all at-grade crossings were announced in 1909, but not carried to completion.
 As Southern Pacific's franchise to operate on 4th Street in San Jose was ending, it elected to build a diversion track to the west.
 This line forced a move for the city's passenger traffic to a new station at Cahill, placing it one mile from downtown (whereas it had previously been a four-block distance).
+Passenger service along the Ocean View Branch ended after November 1928.